Google Sheets OKR Template

 As Christina Wodtke describes in her webinar “How to Turn Bad OKRs into Good ones”, the danger of adopting a tool is that you’re limiting yourself to what the tool can do.

 That’s why we love using spreadsheets.
 See something you like?
 Great, use it.
 See something you don’t?
-Fine, just remove or adapt it!
+Fine, just remove or adapt the spreadsheet!

 We highly encourage you to read at least the step-by-step guide on how to use the OKR template in Google Sheets.